nus-cs2103-AY2122S1/tp/README.md

 ## Acknowledgements

-This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).
+* This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).
+* This project uses [jackson-dataformat-csv](https://github.com/FasterXML/jackson-dataformats-text/tree/master/csv) for reading from and writing to CSV files.